 Other Options to Cut Back on TP

-You can use multiple pee rags, or a female urinary device.
+You can use one pee rag and deal with the smell, or take multiple pee rags, or use a female urinary device.

 This doesn’t remove the issue of having to touch a thin piece of fabric with some urine on it throughout the day though.